graffen/xmpp.dk/index.md

 layout: default
 ---
 # Welcome to XMPP.DK
 XMPP.dk runs a public, free and secure Jabber/XMPP server that allows account registration.
+In addition, the server requires OTR to be enabled in your chat client.

 * Read [more] about XMPP at [xmpp.org][more]
 * There's also a nice [list of clients][clientlist]